Forester

 Sustainable management of public forests in Catalonia using a Wood-Mizer saw

-The MMBB project, which has been joined by many urban communities in the Catalonia region, is successfully developing a circular economy for the efficient and waste-free use of wood from public forests.
+The MMBB project, joined by many urban communities in the Catalonia region, is successfully developing a circular economy for the efficient and waste-free use of wood from public forests.

 Text: Juan Manuel Miranda, madera-sostenible.com